06f7b1afdb2a4801b0dbde6635f227b7/thresh/README.md

 The _thresh_ module is meant primarily as a python module for a command-line tool for manipulating files containing data in columns.

+Examples of possible operations are: extracting a single column from a file, merging two files with columns, shifting or scaling a column.

 ## Usage Examples